 Paris 7th Arrondissement – Eiffel Tower

 This is the area near Eiffel Tower location.
-In this neighborhood of Paris, you’ll also find Les Invalides – home to Napoleon’s tomb.
+In this neighborhood, you’ll also find Les Invalides – home to Napoleon’s tomb.
 The area itself isn’t very lively and gets quiet, dark and boring at night.
 However, during the day you can visit art galleries and museums.

 Main Sights: Eiffel Tower, Les Invalides